A sine-square deformation approach to quantum critical points in one-dimensional systems: Conclusions

-Future directions include applying this method to transitions between gapless phases, higher-dimensional systems, and models with topological or nonlocal order, where conventional order parameters are difficult to define.
 Finally, we note that the exact equivalence between the SSD and PBC ground states has been rigorously proven only for certain exactly solvable one-dimensional models, such as free-fermion and transverse-field $XY$ chains~\cite{SSD_CFT1}.
 Whether a similar correspondence holds in more general interacting systems, higher-dimensional models, or beyond conformal field theories remains an open question.
 In this regard, the present approach may also serve as a practical diagnostic tool to identify or test the possible emergence of SSD–PBC equivalence in regimes where analytical proofs have not been established.